mariamsaed19/SCA-code-modified/README.md

 This repo contains experiments on CelebA, Medical MNIST, MNIST, Fashion MNIST, and CIFAR10 datasets using our proposed Sparse Coding Architecture (SCA) and other standard baselines.

-Each of the directories (ClebA, MedMNIST, MNIST, FMNIST, and CIFAR10) contains files to implement and test different SOTA defenses as well as our proposed SCA on Plug and Play Attack, End-to-end Networks, and Split Networks.
+Each of the directories (CelebA, MedMNIST, MNIST, FMNIST, and CIFAR10) contains files to implement and test different SOTA defenses as well as our proposed SCA on Plug and Play Attack, End-to-end Networks, and Split Networks.
 Note that the goal is for defenses to achieve *poor* reconstruction metrics (i.e., lower PSNR, lower SSIM, and higher FID), indicating that the model inversion attack failed to accurately reconstruct training data examples.

 For example, mnist_gaussiannoise.py contains the code to train defense with target model using Gaussian Noise, then performs the attack to reconstruct all training instances on MNIST dataset and finally computes the PSNR, SSIM, and FID scores using the original training sample and reconstructed sample.